ncl-icb-analytics/dbt-OLIDS/README.md

 ## Overview

-A comprehensive dbt project for migrating healthcare data models from HealtheIntent (Vertica) to Snowflake.
-Implements modern dimensional modeling with robust data quality testing for NHS primary care analytics.
+A dbt project for migrating healthcare data models from HealtheIntent (Vertica) to Snowflake.

 ## Architecture